p-argento/uni/BPM/BPM Lectures on BP, EPC, BPMN.md

 ## What is the BP Lifecycle

+Comparison between
-Comparison of BP Lifecycle wrt
+1. BP Lifecycle
+	1. 5 phases
-1. waterfall
+2. waterfall
 	1. a sequential sw design process flowing downwards
+	2. no concurrency wrt BP
-2. Extreme Programming (XP)
+3. Extreme Programming (XP)
-	1. made of planning-feeback loops to be responsive wrt changing requirements
+	1. made of planning-feeback loops to be responsive with frequent releases wrt changing requirements
+	2. Bp is better organized
-3. Plan-Do-Check-Act (PDCA)
+4. Plan-Do-Check-Act (PDCA)
 	1. management method for control and continuous improvement of products

 ![[Pasted image 20250118161838.png]]